 Getting hit by the string can hurt, it can even make you fear the release.
 Ideally you need to wear an arm guard.
 There are many different types and styles available today.
 You’d do well to get one before you ever injure your arm.

-Archers Paradox refers to the fact that you can't hit a target (with certain bows) by aiming directly at it.
+Archers Paradox refers to the fact that you can’t hit a target (with certain bows) by pointing the arrow directly at it.
+On most bows the arrow rests at one side of the riser and when released has to travel around the riser to hit the target.
 This is a subject for another article, but as you release the string it will move slightly around your fingers and then correct.
 The sheer weight of force imparted on the arrow will cause the arrow to flex.
 A release around the fingers only adds to the initial deflection of the arrow.
 Archers use mechanical aids for this reason.
 With a mechanical release aid there is no finger to overcome.
 This helps to mitigate the deflection introduction into the arrow flight.

 You may find this difficult to achieve, but it is best to release at the same point in the breathing cycle each time.
 This makes sure your body is in exactly the same position each time you release.